Where To Place Bets In Virginia

 When Did Virginia Launch Online Sports Betting?

 On September 15, 2020, the Virginia Lottery set its final regulations.
 One month later, the licensing process opened.
 All applicants were subject to a 90-day review period.
-In short, this meant that Virginia online sports betting could launch in January before the Super Bowl according to Kevin Hall the Executive Director of the Virginia Lottery.
-The Virginia Lottery was good on its word.
+This meant apps were able to launch before the Super Bowl.

 VirginiaCasinos.com estimates that Virginia sports betting will produce $412 million in handle for the state with $61.8 million in annual tax revenue.
 In the first 11 days, Virginia saw $58.9 million in sports betting handle.